-Mike Quigley, executive director and co-lead of Immuno-Oncology (I-O) Resistance Biology, recently made a cross-country move from Lawrenceville to Redwood City – a move he’s made before.
+Mike Quigley, Vice President, Head of Oncology Discovery Biology and Site Head, Redwood City, recently made a cross-country move from Lawrenceville to Redwood City – a move he’s made before.
 Mike’s career with Bristol-Myers Squibb started in Redwood City, where he worked for three years before heading east to be closer to family.
 Now, Mike is back in Redwood City to lead a translational team focused on understanding mechanisms of I-O resistance.
 His team, which comprises other East Coast transplants along with new hires from the Bay Area, will be working out of new state-of-the-art labs, which opened in the spring of 2018.

 “Embedding our resistance team in Redwood City, which is an engine of I-O discovery, will facilitate fast, real-time decisions that can inform the science in earlier stages,” said Quigley.